CryptoGnome/Tradingview-Webhook-Bot/README.md

 # How to send alerts from TradingView to your new Webserver

-After starting you server, you shoudl see an address that will allow you to access it like below:
+After starting your server, you should see an address that will allow you to access it like below:

 [https://tv-trader-gnome.herokuapp.com/webhook](https://tv-trader-gnome.herokuapp.com/webhook)